Simhyeon/r4d/docs/meta.md

 basic macro is as simple as creating function and insert a new hashmap item.

 ### DONE

+* [-] Eable useful basic macro customization by exposing processor state to end user.
+- You know what?
+This doens't look useful.
+Most of them are quite vulnerable to undesired changes and not so desirable to end user usage.

 * [x] Deprecating global in favor keyword macro ```static```
 * [x] Deprecating bind in favor keyword macro ```let```